grpc/proposal/A113-pick-first-weighted-shuffling.md

 if (weight == 0) weight = 1;
 ```

+Note: currently we round down to zero (and then up if we hit zero).
+We *could* use more accurate rounding schemes.
+However, rounding down
+is simple and should provide enough precision for load balancing
+purposes.
+For example, we only round down to zero if the product of
+two normalized weight probabilities is less than `2 ^ -31`, this kind
+of error is unlikely to cause noticeable skew in load balancing.

 ### Temporary environment variable protection

 CDS LB policy and Pick First LB policy behavior changes will be guarded by `GRPC_EXPERIMENTAL_PF_WEIGHTED_SHUFFLING`.

+Barring unexpected issues, this should be enabled by default.

 ## Rationale